r-lib/lintr/paper/paper.md

 #> [1] 87
 ```

+Naturally, we can't discuss all of them here.
 For the sake of brevity, we will showcase only a few linters.
-To see details about all available linters, we will encourage readers to see <https://lintr.r-lib.org/dev/reference/index.html#individual-linters>.
+To see details about all available linters, we encourage readers to see <https://lintr.r-lib.org/dev/reference/index.html#individual-linters>.

 - **Readability**

+Every coder knows that they spend significantly more time reading compared to writing code.
+Thus, writing readable code makes the code more maintainable and reduces the possibility of introducing bugs stemming from poor understanding of the code.

+`{lintr}` provides a number of linters that suggest more readable alternatives of the code.
+For example, `function_left_parentheses_linter()`.

 ```r